cforssen/LearningFromData-content/BayesianStatistics/BayesianLinearRegression/BayesianLinearRegression.md

 -- Pierre Simon de Laplace
 ```

 In this chapter we use Bayes' theorem to infer a (posterior) probability density function for parameters of the linear model, conditional on $\data$.
-This approach expands on the ordinary linear regression method outlined in the chapter on [](sec:LinearModels).
+This approach expands on the ordinary linear regression method outlined in {numref}`sec:LinearModels`.
 If you have not read that chapter yet, please do so now since we will build on this and also use some of the notation introduced there.
-A large fraction of the text in this chapter was written by Andreas Ekström.

 The advantages of doing *Bayesian* instead of ordinary (frequentist) linear regression are many.
 The Bayesian approach yields a probability distribution for the unknown parameters and for future model predictions.
 It also enables us to make all assumptions explicit whereas the frequentist approach puts nearly all emphasis on the collected data.

-In the Bayesian approach we start from Bayes' theorem {eq}`eq_bayes` which implies that we must make (prior) assumptions for the model parameters.
-In most cases we will then have to resort to numerical evaluation (or sampling) of the posterior.
+In the Bayesian approach to parameter estimation we start from Bayes' theorem {eq}`eq_bayes` which implies that we must make (prior) assumptions for the model parameters.
+In most realistic data analyses we will then have to resort to numerical evaluation (or sampling) of the posterior.
 However, certain combinations of likelihoods and priors facilitate analytical derivation of the posterior.
-In this chapter we will explore one such situation and also show how we can recover the results from the ordinary least squares approach.
-A slightly more general situation is explored in the next chapter where we introduce so called **conjugate priors** that have a clever functional relationship with the relevant likelihood that again facilitate analytical derivation.
+In this chapter we will explore one such situation and also demonstrate how we can recover the results from an ordinary least squares approach with certain assumptions.
+A slightly more general approach involves so called **conjugate priors**.
+This class of probability distributions have clever functional relationships with corresponding likelihood distributions that facilitate analytical derivation.

 ## Bayes' theorem for the normal linear model

-Recall from [](sec:LinearModels) that we are relating a (column) vector of data $\data$ to a linear model expressed in terms of its design matrix $\dmat$ and (column) vector of model parameters $\pars$
+Recall from {numref}`sec:LinearModels` that we are relating data $\data$ to the output of a linear model expressed in terms of its design matrix $\dmat$ and its model parameters $\pars$

 \begin{equation}
-\data = \dmat \pars + \boldsymbol{\epsilon}.
+\data = \dmat \pars + \residuals.
 \end{equation}

+For the special case of one dependent, response variable ($\output$) and a single independent variable ($\inputt$) the data set ($\data$) and the residual vector ($\residuals$) are both $N_d \times 1$ column vector with $N_d$ the length of the data set.
+The design matrix ($\dmat$) has dimension $N_d \times N_p$ and the parameter vector ($\pars$) is $N_p \times 1$.

+In linear regression using the ordinary least-squares method we made a leap of faith and decided that we were seeking a "best" model with an optimal set of parameters $\pars^*$ that minimizes the  Euclidean norm of the residual vector $\residuals$.
+We then found that these were given by the normal equation {eq}`eq:NormalEquation` with solution {eq}`eq:LinearModels:OLS_optimum`

+$$
+\pars^* =\left(\dmat^T\dmat\right)^{-1}\dmat^T\data.
+$$

-In linear regression we made a leap of faith and decided that we were seeking an optimal set of parameters $\pars^*$ that minimize the 2-norm of the residual vector $\boldsymbol{\epsilon}$.
-Let us instead consider these residuals to statistically describe the mismatch between our model and observations as in Eq. {eq}`eq:DataModelsPredictions:mismatch`.
-Knowledge (and/or assumptions) concerning the error terms then allows to assign a statistical model in which the residuals are (random) variables that are distributed according to a PDF
+Let us instead consider a statistical model for these residuals which describe the mismatch between our model and observations as in Eq. {eq}`eq:DataModelsPredictions:mismatch`.
+Knowledge (and/or assumptions) concerning measurement uncertainties, or modeling errors, then allows to describe the residuals as a vector of random variables that are distributed according to a PDF

 \begin{equation}
 \residuals \sim \pdf{\residuals}{I},